djordjejankovic10/community-bloom-portal/mobile-post-creation-user-stories.md

   - Input field expands as content is added (up to 5 lines, then scrollable)
   - Send button that's disabled until content is entered
 - Reply functionality:
-  - Reply button on comments initiates a reply
+  - Reply button on comments initiates a reply in a full screen bottom sheet
-  - Reply interface visually indicates which comment is being replied to
+  - Reply interface includes which comment is being replied to
-  - Reply input shows quoted preview of original comment
   - User can cancel reply to return to standard commenting
   - Replies appear properly threaded in the comment view
 - Comment/reply submission: